0x-federicO/0x-federicO/README.md

 Working in the IT industry, mostly as programmer/dev since around 2k.

-I applied a few programming languages, including php, Java, and Scala, I have a specialty in Perl (once! and for data/logs analytics) and JS (front-end/fullstack).
+I applied a few programming languages, including php, Java, scala, Perl (once! and for data/logs analytics) and JS (front-end/fullstack).

 I had the chance to work on 24x7, devOps (j2ee) and big-data projects @ work, so I am used to take charge of diverse tech. duties.